Smiling Regulates Emotion During Traumatic Recollection: Smiling, Emotion, and Narrative Patterns

 We aim to understand which topics labeled from \S\ref{subsec:llm_annotation} occur most often with smiling.
-We define smile activation probability for each word as thechance a smile occurred within 0.5 seconds of word onset, then offset with a per-subject baseline smile rate to get probability deltas.
-We combine similar words such as ``running'' and ``ran'' into the same word lemma of ``run.''
-Then for each topic sentence, we sum the per-lemma smile change probabilities and average across all sentences per topic.
+We define smile activation probability for each word as the chance a smile occurred within 0.5 seconds of word onset, then offset with a per-subject baseline smile rate to get probability deltas.
+We combine similar words such as ``running'' and ``ran'' into the same word lemma of ``run,'' then sum per-lemma deltas and average by topic.
 We plot smile frequencies in Figure~\ref{fig:smile-topic}.
 Intuitively, topics with typically positive valence (childhood, liberation) see significantly higher smile rates while negative topics (captivity, forced labor) see suppressed smile rates.